MicrosoftDocs/bot-docs/articles/v4sdk/migration/csharp-user-state-using.md

 ---
 title: Using .NET v3 user state in a v4 bot - Bot Service
-description: How to use v3 user state in a v4 bot example
+description: See an example of how to use C# v3 user state in a C# v4 bot.
 keywords: Csharp, bot migration, v3 bot ms.author: kamrani
 manager: kamrani